MVP Tool - CUSTOM ATI WINPE BUILDER

 03) On some machines, the tool may flag as an untrusted file under Windows Smart Screen.
 This is because it includes A43 file explorer, 7zip and is a .bat script downloaded from the Internet without a digital signature.
 This tool is not malicious and contains no malware.
 You can safely run it without fear, but please do so only if you are comfortable doing so.

 05) As of 9.5 advanced and newer, the tool is strictly self-sufficient and no longer needs the Acronis media builder.
 However, it goes through the same process of checking for licenses to ensure proper activation in the WinPE.
-Additionally, it will look for other installed Acronis products (Universal Restore and/or Disk Director 12) and automatically add those too.
+Additionally, it will look for other installed Acronis products (Universal Restore, Disk Director 12 and/or Acronis Revive) and automatically add those too.